 Origin ME: from OFr., from med.
 L seniscalus, from a Gmc compound of words meaning ‘old’ and ‘servant’.(From Concise Oxford English Dictionary, 10th edition, Oxford University Press. ed.
 Pearsall, J. ISBN 0-19-860572-2)

-SENESCHAL is a one year Knowledge Exchange project based on enhanced vocabulary services that aims to make it significantly easier for vocabulary providers to make their vocabularies available as Linked Data and for users to index their data with uniquely identified (machine readable) controlled terminology that is semantically enriched and compatible with Linked Data.
-It builds on outcomes and tools from the previous AHRC funded STAR and STELLAR projects.
-Doug Tudhope is PI and Ceri Binding is the Research Fellow on the project.
+SENESCHAL was a one year Knowledge Exchange project based on enhanced vocabulary services that aimed to make it significantly easier for vocabulary providers to make their vocabularies available as Linked Data and for users to index their data with uniquely identified (machine readable) controlled terminology that is semantically enriched and compatible with Linked Data.
+The project built on outcomes and tools from the previous AHRC funded STAR and STELLAR projects.
+Doug Tudhope was PI and Ceri Binding was the Research Fellow on the project.

 While the STAR and STELLAR research objectives were met, we encountered a lack of vocabulary control (with unique identifiers) that hindered the full potential of the resulting Linked Data.
-Although STELLAR tools are capable of generating controlled types, the resulting linked data currently employ free text strings.
+Although STELLAR tools were capable of generating controlled types, the resulting linked data employed free text strings.

-Thus the resulting linked data are not connected to other data via thesauri.
-This acts as a break on the impact of semantic technologies.
-Major thesauri act as informal standards but currently lack the unique identifiers that would allow them to act as vocabulary hubs for the Web of Data.
+Thus the resulting linked data were not connected to other data via thesauri.
+This acted as a break on the impact of semantic technologies.
+Major thesauri acted as informal standards but lacked the unique identifiers that would allow them to act as vocabulary hubs for the Web of Data.